Professor Anne Tiernan is Dean of Engagement in the Griffith Business School.

 Prof Tiernan's research focuses on the work of governing.
 Her scholarly interests include: Australian politics and governance, policy advice, executive studies, policy capacity, federalism and intergovernmental coordination.
 She has written extensively on the political-administrative interface, caretaker conventions, governmental transitions and the work of policy advising.

 Prof Tiernan is author of books including: Lessons in Governing: A Profile of Prime Ministers’ Chiefs of Staff and The Gatekeepers: Lessons from Prime Ministers’ Chiefs of Staff (both with R.A.W.
 Rhodes, Melbourne University Publishing, 2014), Learning to be a Minister: Heroic Expectations, Practical Realities (with Patrick Weller, Melbourne University Press, 2010) and Power Without Responsibility: Ministerial Staffers in Australian Governments from Whitlam to Howard (UNSW Press, 2007).
 With colleague Jennifer Menzies, she has recently published a second edition of Caretaker Conventions in Australasia: Minding the Shop for Government (ANU Press, 2014).
-With Professor Julianne Schultz, Professor Tiernan recently co-edited Griffith Review 51: Fixing the System, published in January 2016.
+With Professor Julianne Schultz, Professor Tiernan co-edited Griffith Review 51: Fixing the System, published in January 2016.
+She is co-editor of the Oxford Handbook of Australian Politics, forthcoming 2019.

 Prof Tiernan consults regularly to Australian governments at all levels.